What’s the best way to counter-balance a very short engagement? A very long honeymoon we thought! So that’s what we did.

 The idea of this blog was a light-weight, less labour-intensive alternative to the journals I used to write/draw during trips.
 Sadly our honeymoon and life on the road are dim and distant memories, but I continue to blog about all our foreign trips and, now and then, write a bit about adventures closer to home.

 In 2019, we welcomed our daughter Indy into the world.
 We secured her a passport and were all ready to spend maternity leave travelling until, when she was 4 months old, the pandemic put all plans on hold.
-Someday little one, someday.
+Finally, in April 2022 (with baby number 2 on its way), she got to use her passport on a short trip to Sardinia.
+Adventures as a family of 4 await!

 Feel free to contact me at email@example.com or using the form below if you’d like details about costs or routes (I kept a log of that kind of information rather than including it in my posts to avoid boring family and friends!).
 Also, get in touch if you’d like high-resolution versions of any of my photographs.